pythonpune/readit/README.md

 ## Introduction

+Readit is command line bookmark manager.
+It is a command line utility to add, delete, update and display the bookmarks.
 It is a powerful bookmark manager written in Python.
 It uses SQLite3 to store the bookmarks.

 ## Features